 THE BOOK OF NEVER

-The Book of Never is, in many ways, an adaptation of the Novgorod Codex.
+The Book of Never is a musical reimagining and contemporary projection of an ancient written artifact dubbed the Novgorod Codex.
 Also occasionally referred to as the Novgorod Psalter, the codex is a wooden book of psalms from 999 AD believed to be owned by Isaakiy, a monk living in the (now Ukrainian) village of Novgorod sent to convert the town from Paganism to Orthodox Christianity.
-However, when word of Issakiy’s use of Pagan ceremony and liturgy in his worship reached the church elite, Issakiy and the entire village of Novgorod were excommunicated for heresy.
+When word of Issakiy’s use of Pagan ceremony and liturgy in his worship reached the church elite, Issakiy and the entire village of Novgorod were excommunicated for heresy.
 Through destruction of sacred icons, texts, and any associated writing tools, such excommunication would have almost certainly meant a complete erasure of any written records of the village, its language, and its religion.